-You are assigned an underwritten FAY for the first five years of production based on a variety of factors such as location, tree age and health, soil type, etc. For more details, see the Plan Overview.
+You are assigned an underwritten FAY for the first six years of production based on a variety of factors, including:

 Fresh and juice allocation

 As an apple grower, you will be given a separate FAY for your fresh and juice crops.
-This allocation helps stabilize fresh to juice yields from year to year to lessen the impact of uncharacteristically low or high yields on your fresh FAY.
+The FAY calculations for fresh and juice crops provide stabilization from year to year to lessen the impact of uncharacteristically low or high yields on your fresh FAY.

 When you apply or renew, you select a claim price, which determines your guaranteed value.